pfirsich/meleeFrameDataExtractor/README.md

 * Process events `0x68`, `0x6C` and `0x70` that modify bone/body collision state and include invincibility data into framedata JSON files.
 * Process the `0xCC` (self damage) event and include that data in the framedata file.
 * Find out if it is possible to determine which projectile is shot by the `0x60` event.
 It seems the event is alway `60 00 00 00` and some characters even use other events to shoot projectiles.
+* Handle multiple throw (0) commands somehow.
+So far I ignore too many throw (1, release) commands, because they occur in grabs and sometimes in specials that grab and throw.
+But for subactions with multiple throw (0) commands, all further throw (0) commands are just ignored.
+Bowser's SpecialAirSEndF is the only subaction that has multiple throw (0).
+They occur in this order: throw(0), throw (1), throw (0), throw (1).
+The first throw(0) has 11 damage and is on frame 1 the second has 10 damage and is on frame 35.
+If you just side-B someone in air and do nothing Bowser bites the grabbed character (4 damage).
+If you throw after the bite, you do 14 damage in total.
+If you throw before the bite you do 11.
+So maybe one of them is the throw if you do it immediately and one is if you do it after the bite.

 ## Commands to figure out if they are relevant
 Common: